22P08 – BlueCruise/ActiveGlide Maps Expiration – 2021-2022 Ford & Lincoln

 NOTE: A good internet connection is necessary to identify the vehicle and to load the diagnostic software.

-• Inspect Vehicle Communication Module II (VCM IIeBay)/Vehicle Communication and Measurement Module (VCMM) and cables for any damage.
+• Inspect Vehicle Communication Module II (VCM IIeBay logo)/Vehicle Communication and Measurement Module (VCMM) and cables for any damage.
 Make sure scan tool connections are not interrupted during programming.

 • A hardwired connection is strongly recommended.